luilliarcec/laravel-table/README.md

 ];
 ```

+**  When using the Tailwind theme make sure you have AlpineJS installed.

 To make use of the package, it is very simple, you just have to inject the `Luilliarcec\LaravelTable\Support\BladeTable`
 class as a dependency or use the Facade `Luilliarcec\LaravelTable\Facades\Table` in your controller, for example: